-NOTE: While Colorado school districts are not required by law to adopt a policy on this subject, CASB believes this sample contains the content/language that reflects “best practices.”
+NOTE: While Colorado school districts are not required by law to adopt a policy on this subject, some content in this sample reflects legal requirements school districts must follow.
+This sample contains the content/language that CASB believes best meets the intent of the law.
 However, the district should consult with its own legal counsel to determine appropriate language that meets local circumstances and needs.

 This policy is intended to replace former policies IJJ, Textbook Selection and Adoption; IJK, Supplementary Materials Selection and Adoption; and IJL, Library Materials Selection and Adoption.